kasparsd/git-update/README.md

-# Automatic Theme/Plugin Updates from GitHub
+# Automatic Updates for Themes and Plugins Hosted on GitHub